 - A small percentage of patients will have significant bleeding from the bladder many years after prostate radiation treatment.
 This is called hemorrhagic radiation cystitis.

 Cryotherapy uses freezing temperatures to kill prostate cancer cells.

-- The technique has improved since first introduced in the 1960s, and with new advances, it is more reliable and with fewer complications, especially if performed correctly.
+- The technique has improved since its introduction in the 1960s, and with new advances, it is more reliable and has fewer complications, mainly if performed correctly.

 - Used to treat localized prostate cancer (Stages T1 and T2) and recurrent cancer following radiation therapy

-- Freezes and immediately kills prostate cancer cells.
+- It freezes and immediately kills prostate cancer cells.

 - Performed under anesthesia, ultrasound-guided placement of cooling probes into the prostate is used.